sapegin/washingcode-book/manuscript/060_Avoid_comments.md

 'use strict';
 ```

+Such comments are good for coding tutorials, but not for production code.
 Code comments aren’t the best place to teach teammates how to use certain language features.
-Code reviews, pair programming sessions, and team documentation would be more suitable and efficient.
+Code reviews, pair programming sessions, and team documentation are more suitable and efficient.

-Next, _fake_ comments: they pretend to explain some decision, but they don’t explain anything, and often blame someone else for poor code and tech debt:
+Next, there are _fake_ comments: they pretend to explain some decision, but they don’t explain anything, and they often blame someone else for poor code and tech debt:

 <!-- const locale = 'ko' -->